The Road to Newarre

 'Barrel.
 Barley.
 Stone and stave.
 Wind and water----'

 Crazy Martin has planted all barley again this year, which is a good thing to do if you are running a still and need a lot of raw materials.
 The only time we go to the whiskey barrel is when the regulars all have a tumble of barrel whiskey together which is very generous of Kote because barrel whiskey is far superior to bottle whiskey and costs a penny a swallow.
 That would mean with this whiskey is a single malt whiskey which is a top class spirit made with Barley.
 Purists will argue whether whisky is spelt with an 'E' but regardless of that, this is the barrel from where it is tapped.
 If this is indeed Martin's moonshine that could also explain how Kote could afford to stock it in 'vast barrels' I mean how many swallows is that?
 Small whiskey.
-Good whiskey is what Tempi drinks but it's a special occasion drink in Newarre.
-The town simply can afford it even though money doesn't seem to matter much to Kote it might be noticed by a suspicious tax collector that this is actually a very expensive aquisition for a poor village pub.
-Buying local would also tally with the Landlord's general persona of looking out for all of the diverse members of his community financially if he can help it.
-Being a good man Kote tends to his flock, usually at his own expense, and his generosity is an underlying theme throughout all of the interludes.
+Good whiskey is what affluent Tempi drinks but it's a special occasion drink in a poor town like Newarre.
+The town simply can afford it even though money doesn't seem to matter much to Kote.
+Buying local would also tally with the Landlord's general persona of looking out for all of the diverse members of his community, financially if he can help it.
+Being a good man Kote tends to his flock, usually at his own expense, and his generosity is an underlying theme throughout all of these interludes.

 'I have it all right here' Kote gestured expansively behind the bar.
 'Old wine, smoothe and pale?
 Honey mead?
 Dark ale?